victoria-makerspace/victoria-makerspace.github.io/source/MFRC522.rst

 be a serviceable means of detecting a collision.

 The anticollision routine carried out by the MFRC522 ensures that one card is read per REQA command.
 The colliding card/cards must wait for addition REQA commands to be sent before they can be read.
+This means that we can poll for a collision simply by calling a ``mfrc522.PICC_IsNewCardPresent()`` (recall that this function calls REQA) repeatedly in a loop and counting the 1'a returned by it.

 .. code-block:: C++
    :caption: Collision Polling detection